Hilbert curve vs Hilbert space: exploiting fractal 2D covering to increase tensor network efficiency

 \section{Numerical results}

-Hereafter we compare the results obtained by exploiting the Hilbert and the snake mapping with both the MPS and TTN wave function representations.
+Hereafter we compare the results obtained by exploiting the Hilbert and the snake mapping with both the MPS and TTN wave function representations. { For more details about the algorithms and their implementation see Appendix \ref{app:numerical_details}}.
 The Hilbert and the snake curves introduced above define two mappings $\mathcal{M}= \mathcal{H}, \mathcal{S}$ through which, from Eq. (\ref{eq:Ising_Hamiltonian}), we obtain two different long-range, one-dimensional Hamiltonians

 where $<,>_{\mathcal{M}}$ indicates the sites mapped from nearest-neighbor coordinates in the 2D lattice according to the mapping $\mathcal{M}$.

 In order to estimate the performance of a simulation with a given mapping and representation, we compute the ground state energy density $E_{\mathcal{H},\mathcal{S}}$ and the difference $\Delta E=E_\mathcal{S} -E_\mathcal{H}$, with both the MPS and TTN algorithms.
 We focus our analysis on the case $\lambda=2.9$ because, being close to criticality, it offers the possibility to test the two mappings in a case in which numerical simulations are expected to be more involving due to the presence of large correlation length.
 Moreover, we have numerically verified that this is the point where $\Delta E$ is larger with both MPS and TTN representation, making our analysis clearer (for details see Appendix \ref{app:app_DE}).